 This bill aims to enhance computer science education in Minnesota by establishing grants for school districts and charter schools, encouraging the adoption of local computer science standards, and requiring the development of a comprehensive computer science framework by the Department of Education.
-Key provisions include the addition of computer science to the list of subjects for which the commissioner must develop rigorous academic standards, the creation of a dedicated computer science education supervisor, and the requirement for all licensed teachers renewing their licenses to complete professional development in foundational computer science concepts.
-The bill also mandates that by July 1, 2026, the Department of Education must adopt a framework to guide the implementation of computer science education from kindergarten through grade 12.
+Key provisions include the addition of computer science to the list of subjects for which the commissioner must consider stakeholder input when developing academic standards, and the requirement for the Department of Education to employ a computer science supervisor to support districts in implementing computer science programs.
+The bill also mandates that all licensed teachers renewing their licenses must complete professional development in foundational computer science concepts.

 Statutes affected: Introduction: 120B.021, 120B.241, 122A.187